Himly1/wys/README.md

 # wys
-A tool for add subtitle for the movie or the radio
+A tool for add subtitle for the movie or the audio